 Once all of pool play is done, you would advance to bracket play.
-While in a standard tournament, the priority for team placement in pool is decided on match win percentage, in duels, the placement order is decided on duel win percentage.
+While in a standard tournament, the priority for team placement in pool is decided on match win percentage, in duals, the placement order is decided on dual win percentage.

-Each duel in the bracket, again, taking place on three courts, and just as in pool play, the winner of the duel (so the winner of best of 3 matches) would advance up the bracket.
+Each dual in the bracket, again, taking place on three courts, and just as in pool play, the winner of the dual (so the winner of best of 3 matches) would advance up the bracket.

 This format is also doable for School vs School, the difference being that typically School vs School consists of five pairs per squad instead of three pairs, but honestly, you can make your squads any size you want, as long as long as the squad has an odd number of pairs.
 NCAA’s format is squads of five pairs.